Respect for human rights

 Respect for Human Rights in COCE

-In July 2016, Toyota Tsusho enacted our Global Code of Conduct & Ethics (COCE), which defines a more concrete statement of the company's Behavioral Guidelines, after it was approved by the Board of Directors in April of that year.
+Toyota Tsusho refers to its respect for human rights in Article 9 of its Global Code of Conduct & Ethics (COCE), which specifies items described in our Behavioral Guidelines.
 We issue the COCE Booklet with the president's message in various languages (currently, 23 languages) and have made it available on our intranet so that it can be accessed by all employees around the world.
 We seek to ensure thorough awareness about respect for human rights by obtaining, through the COCE global network, a globally common pledge from both Toyota Tsusho Group officers and employees around the world to follow the COCE.

 Booklet of Global Code of Conduct & Ethics (COCE)